Offered each week from June 12 – August 25, 2023

 Our co-ed Traditional Day Camp is designed to provide fun and growth through a series of exciting experiences in a beautiful setting.
 We offer a range of activities from climbing on our challenge course to learning about ground cherries in our garden.
-Campers rotate with their group throughout the many activities we have at Ketcha over the course of the week.
-We also have ‘free-time’ set aside on our schedules for all camp activities & old camp favorite games like ‘Gaga’.
+Campers rotate with their group throughout the many activities we have at Ketcha over the week.
+We also have ‘free time’ set aside on our schedules for all camp activities & old camp favorite games like ‘Gaga’.

 - Cottontails (Ages 4-5)